Baku - City of Water and Fire (Part 1)

 It's very shallow on the northern side which means that it easily freezes in the winter.
 But on the southern side, along the Iranian shore, its depth reaches over 1,000 m / 3,300 ft.
 This is where most of its water volume is kept.

 London-style taxi cab.
-It's interesting that such an iconic English car is owned by a Chinese car manufacturer.
+Interestingly, such an iconic English car is owned by a Chinese car manufacturer.

 I really liked the waterfront.
 It's a great place to spend time in Baku as it offers some of the most stunning views of the city.
 Also, this is where you can hide from the summer heat.